 The ideal way to wear trousers is with a raised fishtail back, which positions the braces in the most comfortable way possible.
 Tab extensions, like on Ralph Fiennes’ M’s suit trousers, can similarly help.
 Tab extensions are only present on trousers that can have alternative methods of support, like side adjusters or belt loops.

 Ultimately whether or not you can accept braces on trousers with belt loops is down to personal taste.
-It has historically not been considered a major sin and is not something to get up in arms over.
+It has historically not been considered a major sin and is not something to get up in arms about.
 But this is below Bond’s usual sartorial standards, and it primarily comes down to Bond wearing a ready-to-wear suit in a way it was not originally intended to be worn.
 Sometimes that can be okay.